deebeebolger/ProjectBrainIHM_EEG/README.md

 # ProjectBrainIHM_EEG
-A suite of scripts used to process and analyse the EEG data from the BrainIHM project.
+A suite of scripts in python and R used to process and analyse the EEG data from the BrainIHM project.